gandwarf/tp/docs/UserGuide.md

   - Are 8 digits.
   - Start with 3, 6, 8, or 9.
   - Do not have 9 as their first and second digits.
+  - Example: `91203625`
   <box type="definition" seamless>

-  We define phone numbers this way as we restrict to clients with Singaporean phone numbers.
+  We define phone numbers this way to ensure data consistency and validation simplicity, the app currently restricts input to ***local Singaporean phone numbers only***.
+We are working on expanding support for international formats in future versions.

   </box>
 - Name: Only case-sensitive alphabets (a-z) and one space between each word.
 Note that each first letter of your name will be converted into upper-case.
 - Address: Any input is ok (if only alphabet and number, then user can not input “#”)